 The date to start applying for a cultivation or manufacturing license was December 15th.

 “A lot of people are doing business deals based on these deadlines,” Chandler said.
 “You’re putting small businesses in harm.”

 Chandler, an African American man, applied in the 2019 round for a vertical license and lost.
 He is in the process of applying for a conditional cultivation license now.
 Chandler believes his experience will help him in the current round.

 “You always gotta find the silver lining in an unfortunate situation,” he said.

-Harmon noted that businesspeople need certainty to make decisions, and many uncertainties are left in the process.
+Businesspeople need certainty to make decisions, Harmon noted.
+Uncertainties are left in the process.

 “Real money is at risk,” he said.

-Chandler noted the conditional license created by the CRC was designed to make applying easier.
-However, most of the cannabis-friendly towns zoned only allow a limited number of cannabis companies in a few locations so the only available properties are likely to be quickly snatched by competitors.
+The conditional license created by the CRC was designed to make applying easier, Chandler noted.
+However, most of the cannabis-friendly towns zoned only allow a limited number of cannabis companies in a few locations.
+So the only available properties will be quickly snatched by competitors.